CraftAcademyLabs/ca_course_v2/coach_resourources/midcourse_exam_criteria.md

 ---

 - Does the code run according to spec?
-- Is the code formatted consitantly?
+- Is the code formatted consistently?
 - Testing in Cypress:
   - Do the tests stub out the API calls correctly?
   - Do the tests account for a sad path?